EsotericSoftware/kryo/README.md

 All the serializers being used need to support [copying](#Serializer-copying).
 All serializers provided with Kryo support copying.

-Like with serialization, multiple references to the same object and circular references are handled by Kryo automatically if references are enabled.
+Like with serialization, when copying, multiple references to the same object and circular references are handled by Kryo automatically if references are enabled.

+If using Kryo only for copying, registration can be safely disabled.

 Kryo `getOriginalToCopyMap` can be used after an object graph is copied to obtain a map of old to new objects.
 The map is cleared automatically by Kryo `reset`, so is only useful when Kryo `setAutoReset` is false.